Program Overview

 · Central Days: Teachers provide direct instruction in small classes for personalized learning.

-· Satellite Days: Students complete assignments at home referencing Schoology, an easy-to-access online platform teachers utilize to communicate assignments and grades.
+· Satellite Days: Students complete assignments at home under parental supervision referencing Schoology, an easy-to-access online platform teachers utilize to communicate assignments and grades.

 Central Day Class Schedules